openedx/edx-documentation/en_us/shared/video/video_process_overview.rst

 .. only:: Open_edX

-  2. The course team :ref:`uploads the videos <Upload a Video>` to the third party hosting service.
+  2. The course team :ref:`uploads the videos <Set Up a Hosting Service>` to the third party hosting service.

-3. The course team :ref:`creates video components <Add a Video to a Course>` and adds the video location to the components.
+3. The course team :ref:`creates video components <Adding a Video to a Course>` and adds the video location to the components.

 #.
 The course team :ref:`uploads transcripts <Add a Transcript>` in